 And when they have been raised, they will not have the same old or diseased bodies that they died with.
 Instead, they’ll receive perfect bodies that can live for eternity with God.
 Bodies that will never die again (1 Corinthians 15:53-55).

 This will be the fulfillment of Jesus’ promise to come and take His faithful followers to the place where He went to prepare for them in heaven (John 14:1-3).

-And the believers will finally receive their reward of eternal life (John 3:16).
+The believers will finally receive their reward of eternal life (John 3:16).

 And in the plan of salvation, this will be the signal victory over sin and death for the righteous.
 They’ll receive the gift of eternal life.
 And will not have to die the second death since they accepted Jesus’ sacrifice for them and His death on their behalf.
-The curse of death that came as a result of the fall will be forever revoked since Jesus will have paid the penalty for them (1 Corinthians 15:55-57).
+The curse of death that came as a result of the Fall will be forever revoked since Jesus will have paid the penalty for them (1 Corinthians 15:55-57).